tskit-dev/tutorials/_sources/what_is.md

     y_axis=True, y_ticks=ticks, node_labels=labels, mutation_labels={}, style=style2))
 ```

-It's clear in this case the ancestral genomes mostly exist much deeper in time than the
+The diagram shows that most of the ancestral genomes $\mathrm{k}$ to $\mathrm{u}$
-population split, 1000 generations ago, and they the must have resided in the ancestral
+lived much longer ago than the population split, 1000 generations back, and
-(blue) population.
-The tree sequence also allows us to easily deduce the ancestral genomes
+resided in the ancestral (blue) population.
+The tree sequence also allows us to easily
-$\mathrm{k}$ to $\mathrm{u}$, simply by looking at which mutations they have inherited:
+deduce these MRCA genomes, simply by looking at which mutations they have inherited:

 ```{code-cell} ipython3
 :"tags": ["hide-input"]